(called motivation letter on application form)

 The letter should be written in English.
 This is also an opportunity to show us that you can communicate effectively in writing by presenting your ideas clearly, concisely, and accurately.
 Your motivation letter should not exceed 500 words.

-In addition to the personal statement, we also ask for a CV.
-The main purpose of the CV is to provide the PPLE Admissions Office with an overview of your educational background.
+Please note: The main purpose of the CV is to provide the PPLE Admissions Office with an overview of your educational background.
 Some students move between countries and schools and a CV can provide more clarity in this situation.

 In case you are wondering if your CV is "good" enough to apply to PPLE, then there is no need to worry.
 You will not be selected or rejected on the number of extracurricular activities you have done in or outside of high school.
 We understand that most of our applicants are either in their final year of high school or have just graduated.
 We do not expect multipage CVs.
 What we would like to see, however, is simply an overview of your educational background and any other activities and possible achievements.
 This can include things like a part-time job, a sport or hobby you are interested in, or participation in groups such as Model UN.

 We understand that our applicants come from a wide range of different backgrounds and have had access to varying amounts of extracurricular activities and opportunities.
 Once again, we understand that a high school graduate usually does not have an extensive CV, so do not stress over this or underestimate what you have done.
-For some ideas of what you can include, see below.